timbu/nameko-autocrud/README.rst

 Update events
 -------------
-Update events will be dispatched as the name given by ``update_event_name`` only if the update resulted in changes.
-The payload will be of the form:
+Update events will be dispatched after a successful update that resulted in changes.
+The event-name is given by ``update_event_name`` and the payload will be of the form:

 .. code-block:: python